Abaqus-Voronoi-toolbox/Abaqus_Voronoi_toolbox/README.md

 • Discretize the geometry using the ABAQUS ‘Mesh’ module, or import the mesh file from external software (if the geometry is already discretized, Step 1 can be skipped).

-• Launch the ABAQUS-Voronoi toolbox from the Plug-ins menu (see Fig. [fig:C.6]), specify the required parameters, and generate the Voronoi microstructure.
+• Launch the ABAQUS-Voronoi toolbox from the Plug-ins menu (see the following figure), specify the required parameters, and generate the Voronoi microstructure.

 <img width="1244" height="208" alt="2024-09-21_173359" src="https://github.com/user-attachments/assets/628b2708-8bfc-4b0b-8a53-1aa649a78c7a" />